 Hunger, Health and Climate Change

 By Dr. Sylvain Ehrenfeld and Dr. Reba Goodman Extreme weather hit 60 million people in 2018 and no part of the world was spared.
-According to the UN report, many of the weather events like floods, droughts, heat waves and hurricanes were record-breaking, costly and caused a lot of suffering.
-For example, 2018 was a record-breaking year when it […]
+According to the UN report, many of […]

 Sustainable Goals

 By Drs.
 Sylvain Ehrenfeld and Reba Goodman What is the state of the world?
 Are we going to hell?
-Given the terrible news we read daily and the barbaric images we see on TV we understand the feeling that we are on a downward path.
-There are, in fact, good reasons to believe that the […]
+Given the terrible news we read daily and the barbaric images […]

 Drug company ethics

 By Drs.
-Sylvain Ehrenfeld and Reba Goodman Public health measures such as clean water, sanitation and the beginning of drug development have increased the average lifespan by nearly 40 percent, from 50 years at the start of the 20th century to 77 years in the 21st century.
-Pharmaceutical companies have pioneered key drugs to combat illnesses […]
+Sylvain Ehrenfeld and Reba Goodman Public health measures such as clean water, sanitation and the beginning of drug development have increased the average lifespan by nearly 40 percent, […]